felixlu/awesome-stars/topics.md

 - [mikeckennedy/umami-python](https://github.com/mikeckennedy/umami-python) - Umami Analytics Client for Python
 - [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
+- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, business applications, and more, with AI as a development partner.
 - [ramon-victor/freegpt-webui](https://github.com/ramon-victor/freegpt-webui) - GPT 3.5/4 with a Chat Web UI.
 No API key required.

 ## windows